Deep EM with Hierarchical Latent Label Modelling for Multi-Site Prostate Lesion Segmentation: Method

 \section{Method}

 Let $\Omega$ denote the voxel space of an mpMRI volume.
 For each case $k\in\{1,\dots,K\}$ we observe an image $X_k$ and a single binary lesion annotation $Y_k\in\{0,1\}^\Omega$ provided by one site $s_k\in\{1,\dots,S\}$.
 The (unobserved) latent ``clean'' lesion mask is $G_k\in \{0,1\}^\Omega$.
-Our goal is to learn a segmentation model that is robust to site-specific annotation protocol, while also estimating site-/case-level latent label-quality parameters.
+Our goal is to learn a segmentation model that is robust to site-specific annotation protocol, while also estimating site-/case-level sensitivity and specificity for observed labels relative to the latent true labels.

-\paragraph{segmentation network} We model the latent consensus mask with an image-conditioned voxel-wise probability map predicted by the network: \( \pi_k(x) \;\triangleq\; p_\theta\!\left(G_k(x)=1 \mid X_k\right) \;=\; \sigma\!\left(f_\theta(X_k)_x\right), \) where $x \in \Omega$ is a voxel in mpMRI, $f_\theta(\cdot)$ is a neural network producing logits per voxel and $\sigma(\cdot)$ is the sigmoid.
+\paragraph{Segmentation network} We model the latent consensus mask with an image-conditioned voxel-wise probability map predicted by the network: \( \pi_k(x) \;\triangleq\; p_\theta\!\left(G_k(x)=1 \mid X_k\right) \;=\; \sigma\!\left(f_\theta(X_k)_x\right), \) where $x \in \Omega$ is a voxel in mpMRI, $f_\theta(\cdot)$ is a neural network producing logits per voxel and $\sigma(\cdot)$ is the sigmoid.